Stable moduli spaces of hermitian forms: Introduction

 The abelian group of components $\pi_0(\gw_{\mathrm{cl}}^\fpm(R))$ is the classical Grothendieck-Witt group, i.e. the ordinary group completion of the monoid of isomorphism classes of unimodular forms of type $\fpm$, variously denoted by

 in the literature; we emphatically warn the reader that we shall follow conventions in geometric topology and use the letter $\L$ for Witt-, rather than Grothendieck-Witt groups.
-These groups are much easier to access than the original monoids: For example it is known that
+These group completions are much easier to access than the original monoids: For example it is known that

 via signature and rank of the positive definite part, despite the classification of unimodular forms over the integers being a wide open field.

 The effect of group completion on homology is also understood by the group completion theorem of McDuff and Segal \cite{mcduff-segal}: For example, whenever $R$ has no $2$-torsion, we have